konrad-jamrozik/game/README.md

 # Sources overview

-The game is composed of two components: web SolidJS frontend and C# API backend.
+The game is composed of two components: web React frontend and C# API backend.

-- The web SolidJS frontend source is in [web](web) dir.
+- The web React frontend source is in [web](web) dir.
 - The C# API backend is in [src](src) dir.

-# Deploy to Azure

-TODO

-# Deploy to localhost

-TODO
+See READMEs in these dirs for details on building, deploying, testing, etc.

 # License